kartagis/lucy/README.md

 before
 ---
-- pip install mutagen
-- pip install gTTS
-- pip install SpeechRecognition
-- pip install requests
-- pip install socket
-- pip install bs4
+- pip install -r requirements.txt

-# you can check or run with talking
+# you can check or run by talking

  commands that can be executed by the program
  ---------

-  use as follow
+  use as follows
   -----

   ```python